 Pumpkin seed oil gives you vitality and is very rich in vitamins.
 But for skin and coat problems is also suitable Hemp oil.
 Hemp oil is obtained from useful hemp and is also good for intestinal problems and constipation.
 Coconut oil is our choice, especially for a shiny coat and skin.
 We also like to use it against ticks.

 Here is our list of the seven best oils:

 - Pumpkin seed oil: Vital and rich in vitamins

 - Coconut oilGood for coat and skin.
 Also for external use against ticks.

 - Black cumin oilAbsolute tip against flea infestation or ticks if you give it to your dog regularly.
 (If your dog is pregnant or has liver damage, you can also use Coconut oil take.)

 - Evening primrose oil: Secret tip for shiny coat

-General: Many types of oils are fine and often variety is best for your pet.
-Good solutions are Olive oil, rapeseed oil, safflower oil or linseed oil.
+In general, many types of oil are fine and variety is often best for your pet.
+Good solutions are olive oil, rapeseed oil, safflower oil or linseed oil.

 The main thing is that it is cold pressed, because in this process the important fatty acids and vitamins are preserved!
 Cold-pressed oil is thus much higher quality than hot-pressed oil.